 for our eco-friendly denim line A BETTER BLUE, we use 50 per cent less water, 25 per cent less energy, and 65 per cent less chemicals, thanks to innovative dyeing and washing methods.
 We also use eco-friendly materials: sustainable denim from start to finish.
 Every season, we increase the volume of A BETTER BLUE products – in autumn 2021, more than 50 per cent of our denim collection will be part of A BETTER BLUE!
 We also keep introducing new materials and innovative techniques for A BETTER BLUE.
 One example is the world’s first biodegradable stretch yarn Coreva™, which we used to create degradable stretch jeans and denim jackets in spring/summer 2021.
 Coreva™ was invented by our denim mill Candiani in Italy.

 our headquarters and warehouse in Hamburg have been climate-neutral since 2018.
 We try to lower our carbon footprint where we can.
 We compensate for emissions that cannot be avoided by supporting climate protection projects.
-From autumn/winter 2021, our A BETTER BLUE jeans will be climate-neutral products.
+From autumn/winter 2021, our A BETTER BLUE jeans are climate-neutral products.
 And in the next few years we will make our entire production climate-neutral.

 recycled cotton and recycled elastane are part of A BETTER BLUE, saving even more water and chemicals.
 We use a special Lyocell fiber, consisting of a wood component and 30 per cent recycled cotton waste.
 And our insulation material 3M™ Thinsulate™ Recycled Featherless Insulation contains recycled loose-fill fibers.
 Some of our jackets come with a Thermore® Ecodown® filling, made of 100 per cent recycled PET bottles.
-We also use recycled polyester and recycling-cashmere.
+We also use recycled polyester, recycled nylon and recycling-cashmere.

 we use an increasing volume of organic cotton.
 Since summer 2020, our Oxford Shirts for men and women as well as a lot of our jeans and essentials have been made of 100 per cent organic cotton.
 In summer 2021 we introduced organic linen – and organic cashmere is coming soon!